Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair

+We address these questions by investigating the Round-Robin protocol, where agents take turns adding one item at a time to their respective solutions.
+Inspired by the fair division literature, this protocol is transparent, non-adaptive (its order does not depend on the agents' valuations or constraints), and delegates all computational work to the agents themselves.
+Our main finding is that greedy policies---which are both simple and polynomial-time---yield strong guarantees in this protocol, both from an optimization standpoint and from a fairness standpoint.

-So, contrary to classic approaches in social choice or auctions, we never collect the valuations, nor are we interested in eliciting truthful reports.
+From an algorithm or mechanism design point of view, contrary to classic approaches in social choice or auctions, we never collect the valuations, nor are we interested in eliciting truthful reports.
 Instead we opt for the much simpler solution of defining a selection protocol and then show that it is possible for every agent to have a guarantee on the quality of their final solution, even by following a simple policy.
 Note that we do not imply any specific way this should be done; whether the agents indeed realize their potential, or what algorithms are actually used in the background, is of no direct interest.
 Rather, the aim here is to provide the participants with an agreeable framework that reasonably limits the negative effects of competition and avoids a possible \textit{winner-takes-all} situation.
-This approach has the additional advantage of delegating any computational task to the agents rather than the protocol itself, making it both easy to implement and transparent / explainable to its users.